Shrikanthp04/Genai-flask-app/README.md

-# Project Name: SQL Query Generator using Gemini and SQLite
+# SQL Query Generator using Gemini-pro and SQLite

 ## Description:
 This project aims to create a simple demonstration application for utilizing GenerativeAI's Large Language Models (LLM) to generate SQL queries based on natural language input.
 The application further executes these queries on a SQLite database, retrieving and presenting the resulting data to the user.